-- 2. Identification of K-5 Students with a Substantial Reading Deficiency (Rule 6A-6.053(10), F.A.C.)
-In accordance with s.
-1008.25(4)(c), F.S., students identified with a substantial reading deficiency must be covered by a federally required student plan, such as an individual education plan (IEP) or an individualized progress monitoring plan, or both, as necessary.
-A kindergarten through grade 3 student is identified as having a substantial reading deficiency if the following criteria are met: - For kindergarten, the student scores below the tenth (10th) percentile or is unable to complete the practice items on the designated grade-level assessment at the beginning, middle, or end of the year on the coordinated screening and progress monitoring system pursuant to s.
-1008.25(8), F.S., and the student has demonstrated, through progress monitoring, formative assessments, or teacher observation data, minimum skill levels for reading competency in one or more of the areas of phonological awareness; phonics; vocabulary, including oral language skills; fluency; and comprehension; - For grades 1 and 2, the student scores below the tenth (10th) percentile or is unable to complete the practice items on the designated grade-level assessment for the specified testing window of the coordinated screening and progress monitoring system pursuant to s.
-1008.25(8), F.S., and the student has demonstrated, through progress monitoring, formative assessments, or teacher observation data, minimum skill levels for reading competency in one or more of the areas of phonological awareness; phonics; vocabulary, including oral language skills; fluency; and comprehension; or - For grade 3, the student scores: - Below the twentieth (20th) percentile at the beginning or middle of the year on the coordinated screening and progress monitoring system pursuant to s.
-1008.25(8), F.S., and the student has demonstrated, through progress monitoring, formative assessments, or teacher observation data, minimum skill levels for reading competency in one or more of the areas of phonological awareness; phonics; vocabulary, including oral language skills; fluency; and comprehension; or
+- The student is identified as in need of Tier 3 interventions; - A student in grades K-3 demonstrates through progress monitoring, formative assessments or teacher observation data, minimum skill levels for reading competency in one or more of the six (6) components of reading; and - For kindergarten, the student scores below the tenth (10th) percentile or is unable to complete the practice items on the designated grade-level assessment at the beginning, middle or end of the year on the coordinated screening and progress monitoring system pursuant to s.
+1008.25(9), F.S.; - For grades 1 and 2, the student scores below the tenth (10th) percentile or is unable to complete the practice items on the designated grade-level assessment for the specified testing window of the coordinated screening and progress monitoring system pursuant to s.
+1008.25(9), F.S.; or - For grade 3, the student scores below the twentieth (20th) percentile at the beginning or middle of the year on the coordinated screening and progress monitoring system pursuant to s.
+1008.25(9), F.S. - A student in grade 3 scores a Level 1 on the end-of-year statewide, standardized ELA assessment pursuant to s.
+1008.22(3)(a), F.S.

-- Level 1 on the end of the year statewide, standardized English Language Arts assessment pursuant to s.
-1008.22(3)(a), F.S. - 2a.
+2a.
 Describe the district's process for identifying grades K-3 students in need of Tier 2/Tier 3 interventions.
 Tier 3 interventions must be provided to students identified as having a substantial reading deficiency.

-The K-12 Reading staff provides guidance to school level administrators and literacy coaches to identify students with substantial reading deficiencies based on their scores (lowest achievement level/benchmark as identified by Star Early Literacy, Star Reading or F.A.S.T.) during the universal screening period or progress monitoring administration at any time during the year.
+The K-12 Reading staff provides guidance to school level administrators and literacy coaches to identify students with substantial reading deficiencies based on their scores (lowest achievement level/benchmark as identified by Star Early Literacy, Star Reading or FAST) during the universal screening period or progress monitoring administration at any time during the year.
 Additionally, schools (administrators/literacy coaches/ teachers) are provided with guidance documents to help identify students that have demonstrated through consecutive formative assessments or teacher observation data, minimum skill levels for reading competency in one or more of the areas of phonological awareness; phonics; vocabulary, including oral language skills; reading fluency; and reading comprehension.
 The process for identifying students in need of tier 3 intervention, according to our K-3 Decision Trees, is aligned with our process for identifying students with a Substantial Reading Deficiency.